-All awards administered by Menno Simons College are composed of funds donated by friends of the College. these include scholarships and bursaries that are typically awarded in the fall according to various criteria.
+All awards administered by MSC are composed of funds donated by friends of the College.
+These include scholarships and bursaries that are typically awarded in the fall according to various criteria.
 The majority of returning student scholarships are processed in April of each year; entrance scholarships are processed in September of each year.
-Menno Simons College also has bursaries available that are processed and awarded as needed and according to funds available.
+MSC also has bursaries available that are processed and awarded as needed and according to funds available.

 Scholarship amounts range from $300–$1,500 per year.

-MSC International Student Scholarships are awarded to students who are studying on an international student visa.
+MSC International Student Scholarships are awarded to students who are studying on a Study Permit.
 Candidates must have: